 In terms of modelling, a simple and common method of introducing uncertainty for any unknown variable is by assuming the beliefs of this variable to be Gaussian distributed around the true value.
-In other words, each unknown variable (i.e., payoff) x is modelled by drawing from $N(\bar{x}, \sigma_x)$ , where $\bar{x}$ is the mean value of x and $\sigma_x$ is the standard deviation.
+In other words, each unknown variable (i.e., payoff) x is modelled by drawing from $N(\bar{x}, \sigma_x)$, where \bar{x} is the mean value of x and σ_x is the standard deviation.
 In this article, if not stated otherwise, the true value is used as mean and the standard deviation is taken equal to 1.
-The width of this normal distribution (modulated by $\sigma_x$ ) is referred to as the uncertainty of x.
+The width of this normal distribution (modulated by σ_x) is referred to as the uncertainty of x.
 The uni-modal structure of the Gaussian distributions is chosen deliberately to reflect the assumption that payoff estimates are generally centred around a certain best guess (in contrast to multi-model distributed variables, that generally seem less plausible).
+The exogenous shock is modelled as an increase to 2 of the costs of conflict for the target state, effectively doubling the cost.

-For clarity, we introduce a notation $C_x^{(y)}$ , where C is one of the cost or payoff variables.
-The lower script x refers to the state (sender or target) to which the cost or payoff applies, e.g., $b_S$ is the audience cost for the sender.
+For clarity, we introduce a notation $C_x^{(y)}$, where C is one of the cost or payoff variables.
+The lower script x refers to the state (sender or target) to which the cost or payoff applies, e.g., b_S is the audience cost for the sender.
 The upper script y refers to from which perspective (sender or target) we are viewing the cost, e.g. $b_S^{(T)}$ is the audience cost for the sender, from the perspective of the target.
 Note that some variables are fully known by the party itself - $b_S^{(S)}$ is the sender's own audience cost as estimated by itself, hence we assume that she knows this, i.e., the uncertainty of this variable is zero.
-However, the uncertainty of other variables (like $b_S^{(T)}$ ) are dependent on how much the states know about each other and is modelled with Gaussian distributions, as described above.
+However, the uncertainty of other variables (like $b_S^{(T)}$) are dependent on how much the states know about each other and is modelled with Gaussian distributions, as described above.